Justin-Sawyer/recipeas-and-greens/README.md

 ### Recipe Display Order:

-While building this website, the developer noticed a few things that were different to the user goals stated in this README file:
+While building this website, the developer noticed a few things that were different from the user goals stated in this README file:

 Firstly, the categories were displaying in order of creation rather than in reverse order of creation.
 In other words, the most recently added category was always the last to be seen on the user's device.
 Thus, if the first Asian recipe was created AFTER the creation of a recipe with a category of Sauces, then the Asian category was being displayed after the Sauces category, and thus seemed out of sequence: